-A search of the Scottish Road Works Commissioner's website (map search) has identified that no other road works are currently ongoing, or noted as being planned, on the A1 trunk road or surrounding roads in proximity to the scheme which will be undertaken at the same time.
+A search of the Scottish Road Works Commissioner's website (map search) has identified that no other road works are currently ongoing, or noted as being planned, on the M90 trunk road or surrounding roads in proximity to the scheme which will be undertaken at the same time.

-In addition, a search using the East Lothian Council 'Simple Search' identified no planning applications within 300m of the scheme.
+In addition, a search using the Fife Council 'Simple Search' identified one planning application within 300m of the scheme within the last 10 years (Table 1).